dvamvourellis/dvamvourellis.github.io/index.md

 ## About

 In December 2020, I graduated with a Masters in Data Science from Harvard's Institute for Applied Computational Sciences.
 Before that, I graduated first in my class with a BS in Computer Science and Mathematics at the University of Edinburgh.
-I am an aspiring data scientist, passionate about solving real-world problems with machine learning and statistics.
+I am passionate about solving real-world problems with machine learning and statistics.

 ## Research

-I am doing machine learning research at the [Data to Actionable Knowledge (DtAK) lab](https://dtak.github.io).
-Currently, I am interested in uncertainty estimation for deep models.
-Specifically, I am interested in building Bayesian deep learning models which provide reliable and useful uncertainty estimates, an essential property for downstream applications in high-risk domains (e.g. healthcare, judicial decisions).
+I conducted machine learning research at the [Data to Actionable Knowledge (DtAK) lab](https://dtak.github.io) focusing on uncertainty estimation for deep models.
+Specifically, I am interested in building Bayesian deep learning models which provide reliable and useful uncertainty estimates, an essential property for downstream applications in high-risk domains.

 #### Recent Work

-Théo Guénais, Dimitris Vamvourellis, Yaniv Yacoby, Finale Doshi-Velez, Weiwei Pan, *BaCOUn: Bayesian Classifier with OOD Uncertainty*, Accepted by ICML Workshop on Uncertainty and Robustness in Deep Learning, 2020.
+Théo Guénais, Dimitris Vamvourellis, Yaniv Yacoby, Finale Doshi-Velez, Weiwei Pan, *BaCOUn: Bayesian Classifier with OOD Uncertainty*, ICML Workshop on Uncertainty and Robustness in Deep Learning, 2020.

+Dimitris Vamvourellis, Mate Attila Toth, Dhruv Desai, Dhagash Mehta, Stefano Pasquali, *Learning Mutual Fund Categorization using Natural Language Processing*, 3rd ACM International Conference on AI in Finance, 2022.

 ## Work Experience

-Currently, I am working as Quantitative Researcher at BlackRock's Liquidity Research Group, applying machine learning techniques on the field of liquidity and market microstructure.
+Currently, I am working as Quantitative Researcher at BlackRock's Liquidity Research Group, applying machine learning and NLP techniques and on the field of liquidity and market microstructure.
 Previously, I worked as a data scientist for [intelligencia.ai](https://www.intelligencia.ai/), building Natural Language Processing models to uncover trends and emerging areas of innovation in clinical research.
 Prior to that, I worked in the fintech industry for BlackRock, where I developed subject matter expertise on the quantitative capabilities of the Aladdin platform like stress testing, portfolio optimization and portfolio risk modelling tools.

 ## Recent Projects